-- (1) The Governor may enter into agreements with other regulatory bodies or authorities, whether in Papua New Guinea or not for the purpose of assisting the Governor or the Central Bank to carry out its functions under this Act or any other laws. - (2) An agreement referred to in this section - - (a) may deal with all or any of the following:- - (i) matters pertaining to joint investigative efforts; - (ii) reciprocal enforcement regimes; - (iii) joint prosecution; - (iv) gathering and sharing of information to the extent allowed by secrecy provisions of this Act or any other law: - (v) development of financial efficiency; - (vi) harmonisation of regional law; - (vii) institutional strengthening and development of knowledge; - (viii) such further or other matters as are expeditious for the proper discharge by the Central Bank of its legal obligations; and - (b) shall be made conditional on being:- - (i) authorized by regulation or direction; and - (ii) fully legally binding on the other parties to such agreement.
+(1) The Governor may enter into agreements with other regulatory bodies or authorities, whether in Papua New Guinea or not for the purpose of assisting the Governor or the Central Bank to carry out its functions under this Act or any other laws.

+(2) An agreement referred to in this section-

+- (i) matters pertaining to joint investigative efforts; - (ii) reciprocal enforcement regimes; - (iii) joint prosecution; - (iv) gathering and sharing of information to the extent allowed by secrecy provisions of this Act or any other law; - (v) development of financial efficiency; - (vi) harmonisation of regional law; - (vii) institutional strengthening and development of knowledge; - (viii) such further or other matters as are expeditious for the proper discharge by the Central Bank of its legal obligations; and

-93. AUTHENTICATION OF DOCUMENTS.
+(b) shall be made conditional on being:----

+- (i) authorized by regulation or direction; and - (ii) fully legally binding on the other parties to such agreement.

+93. Authentication of documents.